mliza/HAOT/docs/source/modules/aerodynamics.rst

 Aerodynamics
 ============

-This page provides a detailed description of the aerodynamic functions implemented in the **HAOT** package.
+This page provides a detailed description of the aerodynamics functions implemented in the **HAOT** package.
 For additional clarity, these descriptions can also be accessed and explored interactively in a Python session using the ``help()`` function.

 .. autofunction:: haot.sutherland_law_viscosity